 It’s impossible to comment on the many web sites that are available on a national level and how timely their information is.
 We can share with you that the data that we share on our website is pulled from the local MLS every 24 hours.
 It’s called a MLS feed, and it is fresh daily.

 BTW, if you can’t wait to find out if a property is still active, just click the red button.
 You will need the MLS# of the property ready to enter

 Here are the terms and definitions you will frequently encounter in your home search.
 You will see these terms directly under the main photo of the details page on every home on our site.
 (Please see the video at the bottom of the page)

 ACTIVE – These are properties that are offered for sale and have no accepted contract on them.

-Sellers holding a contract wth a kick-out clause continue to market the home.
-If they receive another offer the buyer then has a specific amount of time as stated in the clause to remove the contingency and buy the home whether his existing home is sold or not.
+Sellers holding a contract with a kick-out clause can continue to market the home.
+If the seller receives another buyers offer the seller notifies the first buyer that they have a new offer on the home.
+The buyer then has a specific amount of time (as stated in the kick-out clause) to remove the contingency and buy the home whether his existing home is sold or not.
 If the buyer cannot move forward, the seller can back out of the contract and sell to the new buyers.

 Can’t say for sure.
 Maybe it’s their way of finding new buyers.
 See if this scenario makes sense: